TLeaves/chromium-crosswalk/docs/speed/apk_size_regressions.md

 * If the commit message's `Binary-Size:` footer clearly justifies the size increase, silence the alert.
-* If the regression is < 100kb and caused by an AFDO roll, silence the alert.
+* If the commit is a revert / reland, silence the alert.

-Otherwise, file a bug (TODO: [Make this template automatic](https://github.com/catapult-project/catapult/issues/3150)):
+Otherwise, file a bug.

  * Change the bug's title from `X%` to `XXkb`
- * Assign to commit author
+ * Assign to commit author (often this is done automatically)
  * Set description to (replacing **bold** parts):

 > Caused by "**First line of commit message**"